AT A GLANCE

 This is particularly apparent in summer when some great fish will come up from 15 feet down to eat big, rubber-legged flies.

 Hatches of caddisflies and our large Kossie mayfly are often superb.
 Evening rises can be a huge event with every fish in the river up and rising.
 The best evening rise sessions that we have ever experienced (in Australia), have been on this river, with numerous big fish rising until well after last light.

-The fishing can be very good and the scenery while drifting is spectacular, ensuring that both returning clients and first timers are equally enthralled with a day out on the Swampy.
-It really is a beautiful river, and very reminiscent of south-west Montana.
+The fishing can be very good and the scenery while drifting is spectacular, ensuring that both returning clients and first timers are equally entertained.
+It really is a beautiful river.

 There is also the chance to visit the Swampy outside of the scheduled times below; with January/February and in particular March/April/May, often offering quality fly fishing.
-Fishing with large rubber legged hopper patterns in the heat of the day can be outstanding in high-summer.
+The hopper fishing at times has to be experienced to be believed.